tatuylonen/wiktextract/README.md

 this location.
 For most people the preferred way to get the extracted Wiktionary data will be to just take it from the web site.

-Note: extracting all data for all languages from English Wiktionary takes about 7 hours on a modern 24-core desktop.
-You may want to download the pre-extracted data rather than run it yourself.
-If you run it yourself, be prepared to wait from several hours to a couple of days, depending on your computer.
+Note: extracting all data for all languages from the English Wiktionary may take from a couple of hours to several days, depending on your computer.
 Expanding Lua modules is not cheap, but it enables superior extraction quality and maintainability!
+You may want to look at the pre-expanded downloads.

 ## Overview